codsen/codsen/packages/array-group-str-omit-num-char/readme.md

 ### API - Output

-Empty array input will yield empty plain object as result.
+An empty array input will give output of a empty plain object.
-Non-empty array (with at least one string inside) will yield a plain object: strings will be grouped and put as **keys**, they count will be put as integer **values**.
+A non-empty array (with at least one string inside) will yield a plain object: strings will be grouped and put as **keys**, they count will be put as integer **values**.

 For example: